lumeland/lume.land/docs/core/merged-keys.md

   - "404"
 ```

-As you can see, the value `404` is duplicated, one as a number and other as an
+As you can see, the value `404` is duplicated, once as a number and again as a
 string.
-To prevent this behavior, you may want to convert all values to string
+To prevent this behavior, you may want to convert all values to strings
-in order to remove all duplicates.
-Instead of `array`, use the `stringArray`
+to remove duplicates.
+Instead of `array`, use the `stringArray` mode:
-mode:

 ```yml
 mergedKeys: